ibm-cloud-docs/watson-knowledge-studio-data/create-advanced-rules-model.md

     1. In the **Projects** tab of your workspace, click the **New** button.
     2. Enter a name for your project and click **Create**.

-    For more details, see [Managing projects and extractors](/docs/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-managing-projects-and-extractors)
+    For more information, see [Managing projects and extractors](/docs/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-managing-projects-and-extractors).

 1. Add documents to your project